spineo/ansible-aws-instance/README.md

 }
 ```

-To run the _zookeeper_ playbook which ensures that the configuration contains the right hosts (and other values listed) as well as restarting the daemons on each host run below commands:
+To run the [_zookeeper_](ansible/playbooks/zookeeper.yml) playbook which ensures that the configuration contains the right hosts (and other values listed) as well as restarting the daemons on each host run below commands:
 ```
 cd ansible
-ansible-playbook ./playbooks/zookeeper.yml -i ./inventories/ansible_hosts
+ansible-playbook -i ./inventories/ansible_hosts ./playbooks/zookeeper.yml
 ```
 You will see output associated with each task, but if all goes well will get a _play recap_ at the end showing the successful completion status.
 ```